Worldwide Photographic Journeys

 Day 4

-Today we will drive north through Moçâmedes to Lubango and arrive in time to catch the afternoon flight to Luanda where our tour will end on arrival at Luanda Airport.
+Today we will drive north through Moçâmedes to Lubango and arrive in time to catch the evening flight to Luanda where our tour will end on arrival at Luanda Airport.

 Angola: Hidden Tribes of the South Tour Report 2022